-Changes in benefit terms Non
+Changes in benefit terms None

-Changes of assumptions During 2016, rates of withdrawal, disability, retirement, mortality and assumed rates of salary increases were adjusted to reflect actual and anticipated experience.
-These assumptions were recommended as part of the Experience Study for the System for the five-year period ended June 30, 2015.
+Changes of assumptions During 2016, rates of withdrawal, disability, retirement, mortality and assumed rates of salary increase were for the System for the five-year period ended June 30, 2010.

 During 2011, rates of withdrawal, retirement and assumed rates of salary increases were adjusted to reflect actual and anticipated experience.
-These assumptions were recommended as part of the Experience Study for the System for the five-year period ended June 30, 2010.
+These assumptions were recommended as part of the Experience Study